NCCGA Rules & Eligibilty

 • Participating in NCCGA tournaments may count towards NCAA eligibility

 Ready to compete?
-Click here to get more info on our tournaments
+Click here to view our schedule for the current or upcoming season.

-In the event any tiebreaker cannot be settled with the following procedures, the NCCGA Commissioner will be consulted
+In the event any tiebreaker cannot be settled with the following procedures, the NCCGA will be consulted.

 Team Tiebreaker Policy for Regional Tournaments